simologos/docusaurus-plugin-papersaurus/README.md

 ### autoBuildPdfs

 Set this parameter to `true`, if you want the plugin to automatically build the PDF files after each docusaurus build.
+If this is not set the environment variable BUILD_PDF needs to be set before running `docusaurus build`.

-Alternativeley you can also trigger PDF file generation manually on docusaurus command line..
+Default: `true`

 ### keepDebugHtmls